-In this paper, we consider a Hermitian system consisting of a small subsystem and its environment.
-The interaction of the subsystem with environment leads to energy exchange between them.
-In the case of environment with infinite number of degrees of freedom, the energy irreversibly flows from the subsystem to the environment, which leads to energy dissipation in the subsystem.
+In this paper, we extend the concept of the EP phase transition to the Hermitian systems.
+To this end, we consider a Hermitian system together with its environment.
+The interaction of system with environment leads to energy exchange between them.
+In the case of environment with infinite number of degrees of freedom, the energy irreversibly flows from the system to the environment, which leads to energy dissipation in the system.
 In the case of environment with large but finite number of degrees of freedom, situation qualitatively changes.
-At small times, an exponential decay of the amplitude oscillations in this subsystem occurs, which is due to the energy flows from the subsystem into the environment.
-However, at large times, the inverse energy flow from the environment leads to the revivals of oscillations in the subsystem [50, 51].
+At small times, an exponential decay of the amplitude oscillations in this system occurs, which is due to the energy flows from the system into the environment.
+However, at large times, the inverse energy flow from the environment leads to the revivals of oscillations in the system [50, 51].
 The time of the first appearance of the revival can be called as a return time [52].
-Usually, it is assumed that the environment is so large that the return time is much longer than observation time, and revivals can be excluded from consideration.
-In this case, the subsystem interacting with the environment can be described by non-Hermitian equations.
-However, despite the fact that the subsystem demonstrates the non-Hermitian dynamics at times smaller than the return time, the eigenstates of whole Hermitian system including the environment are always mutually orthogonal.
-Since the eigenstates of Hermitian systems are mutually orthogonal [2], the EPs cannot take place in such systems.
-The phase transitions causing the transition through the EP are many times observed in the different non-Hermitian systems [4, 5].
-However, their existence in Hermitian system early is not discussed so far.
+Usually, it is assumed that the environment is so large that the return time is much longer than system observation time, and revivals can be excluded from consideration.
+In this case, the Hermitian systems interacting with the environment can be described by non-Hermitian equations.
+However, despite the fact that the system demonstrates the non-Hermitian dynamics at times smaller than the return time, the eigenstates of the Hermitian system including an environment are always mutually orthogonal so EPs cannot exist [2].
+Therefore, it seems that the EP phase transition is distinctive feature of the non-Hermitian systems and can manifest itself only at time smaller than the return time.

-Here, we demonstrate that the signature of EP phase transition can be observed at time much greater the return time.
+Here, we demonstrate that the EP phase transition takes place in Hermitian systems including an environment with finite number of degrees of freedom.
 As an example, we consider a Hermitian system including both two coupled oscillators and the environment consisting only of several tens of degrees of freedom.
-We demonstrate that the dynamics of such a Hermitian system exhibit a transition at the change in the coupling strength between the oscillators.
-This transition manifests itself even at times much greater than the return time, when the system displays the non-Markovian dynamics including revivals of the energy of the oscillators.
-We show that there is a threshold coupling strength between the oscillators.
-Below the threshold coupling strength, the system evolves from any initial state into a state with a strictly specified ratio of the oscillators' amplitudes.
-Above the threshold coupling strength, the ratio of the oscillators' amplitudes in the final state depends on the initial state.
+We demonstrate that the dynamics of such a Hermitian system exhibits a phase transition at the change in the coupling strength between the oscillators.
+This phase transition manifests itself even at times much greater than the return time, when the system displays the non-Markovian dynamics including revivals of the energy of the oscillators.
+We show that there is a critical coupling strength between the oscillators.
+Below the critical coupling strength, the system evolves from any initial state into a state with a strictly specified ratio of the oscillators' amplitudes.
+Above the critical coupling strength, the ratio of the oscillators' amplitudes in the final state depends on the initial state.
 To illustrate this fact, we calculate the dependence of the variance of the amplitudes' ratio by varying the initial states on the coupling strength.
-We demonstrate that this variance is about zero below the threshold coupling strength and sharply increases when the coupling strength exceeds the threshold value.
-Therefore, the variance of the amplitudes' ratio can serve as an order parameter of the transition.
-We show that the threshold coupling strength in the Hermitian system coincides with the one corresponding to the EP in the non-Hermitian system.
-We propose a photonic circuit based on two coupled microcavities interacting with finite-length waveguide for observation of the signature of EP phase transition in non-Markovian regime.
+We demonstrate that this variance is about zero below the critical coupling strength and sharply increases when the coupling strength exceeds the critical value.
+Therefore, the variance of the amplitudes' ratio can serve as an order parameter of the phase transition.
+We show that the critical coupling strength in the Hermitian system coincides with the one corresponding to the EP in the non-Hermitian system.
+We propose a photonic circuit based on two coupled microcavities interacting with finite-length waveguide for observation of the EP phase transition in a Hermitian dissipative-free system.